Century Bank’s History

 As with G.M.
 Luce’s other endeavors, business boomed for the Bank of Lucedale.
 In fact, after only two years in business, the bank moved into a new two-story brick building on Main Street.
 For its 25th anniversary in 1928, the institution moved to 100 Main Street, where it remained until 1988 when the Main Office moved to its current location, 4282 Main Street.

 G.M.
 Luce served as the bank’s President and Chairman of the Board until his death in 1935.
 Jex H. Luce, who made the trip from Grand Rapids with his parents, succeeded his father and held the office of President until his death in 1958.
 Douglas T. Luce, Sr. succeeded and was elected Chairman of the Board, a position he held until his death in 1997.
-Douglas T. Luce, Jr. currently serves as the Chief Executive Officer and Chairman of the Board.
+Douglas T. Luce, Jr. currently serves as the Chairman of the Board.

 As business prospered, the Bank of Lucedale opened new branches in Jackson County, Mississippi.
 The first branch opened in Hurley, Miss., in 1976 and was shortly followed by the opening of a branch in Escatawpa, Miss.
 A third Jackson County, Mississippi branch opened in Vancleave, Miss. in 1999.
 The bank also expanded in Lucedale with the opening of the Marketplace Branch in 1989 and the Wal-Mart branch in 2002.

 At the onset of the new millennium, the Bank of Lucedale officially changed its name to Century Bank in January 1999.
 The name change coincided with the vision to promote continued growth as well as make the necessary changes to compete in today’s banking world.
 Supported by its stockholders, directors, officers and employees, Century Bank stands ready to embrace the challenges and opportunities of the future.
-In February 2012, the Board of Directors named Peter vanLingen President of Century Bank.
+In February 2012, the Board of Directors named Peter vanLingen President and Chief Executive Officer of Century Bank.

 Today, the directors, officers and employees of Century Bank continue to uphold and maintain a legacy of being civic-minded to the communities we serve.
 We invite you to become part of our bank and experience the friendly attitude of our employees as they serve your financial needs with sincere pride in Century Bank and its heritage.
 After all, it is what we have done since 1903.